Small Faces: Origins (1965)

-Meeting of Lane and Marriott (1965)
+Formation (1965)

-Lane and Marriott met in 1965 while Marriott was working at the J60 Music Bar in Manor Park, London.
+Singer and guitarist Steve Marriott and bassist Ronnie Lane first met in early 1965, while Marriott was working at the J60 Music Bar in Manor Park, London.
 Lane came in with his father Stan to buy a bass guitar, struck up a conversation with Marriott, bought the bass and went back to Marriott's house after work to listen to records.
-They recruited friends Kenney Jones and Jimmy Winston who switched from guitar to the organ.
+They recruited friends Kenney Jones on drums and Jimmy Winston on organ and guitar.
 They rapidly progressed from rehearsals at The Ruskin Arms public house (which was owned by Winston's parents) in Manor Park, London, to ramshackle pub gigs, to semi-professional club dates.
-The group chose the name, Small Faces, because of the members' small physical stature and a "Face" was somebody special; more than just a snappy dresser, he was someone in Mod circles as a leader, someone to look up to.
-A Face had the sharpest clothes, the best records and always was seen with the prettiest girl on his arm."
+The group chose the name, "Small Faces", because of the members' small physical stature and a "face" was somebody special; more than just a snappy dresser, he was someone in mod circles as a leader, someone to look up to.
+A face had the sharpest clothes, the best records, and always was seen with the prettiest girl on his arm.